Originally Posted on 10/16/2016 @3:52pm

 First, one of the biggest misinterpretations that I find that people make is that they mix the terms deficits and debt together.

-A deficit happens when an entity or government spends more than it earns - in a particular period, and Debt is the total sum of the accumulated deficits.
+A deficit happens when an entity or government spends more than it collects in a particular period, and Debt is the total sum of the accumulated deficits.

 For the last year or two, I've posted on the homepage, news articles from a blog called 'Econimica' (the blog was originally named 'Hambones Stuff').

-I have no affiliation with the site, nor did I contact the author of the site prior to this post; I am simply pointing it out to you because the author has been writing (repeatedly) about critical subjects that go to the heart of a rising deficit question.
+I have no affiliation with the site, nor did I contact the author of the site before this post; I am simply pointing it out to you because the author has been writing (repeatedly) about critical subjects that go to the heart of a rising deficit question.

-The subjects being; the Aging Population and Population growth or lack thereof, and how it will ultimately affect the U.S. and Global economy and our lives, with higher deficits and debt.
+The subjects being: the Aging Population and Population growth and decline, and how it will ultimately affect the U.S. and Global economy and our lives, with higher deficits and debt.

 |

-The author of Econimica doesn't always point out to you that our failing population demographics will lead to higher deficits, but it's right there staring you in the face, as you read it.
+The author of Econimica doesn't always point out to you that our failing population demographics will lead to higher deficits, but it's staring you in the face as you read it.

-The problem isn't going to get better anytime soon, Gold and other precious metals are one of the few antidotes that will help the individual when this problem really starts to get outta control.
+The problem isn't going to improve anytime soon.
+Gold and other precious metals are some of the few options that can help individuals when these problems really start to get out of control.

-A good visualization of this fact was recently tweeted by Tom McClellan of McClellan Financial below:
+A good chart about this was recently tweeted by Tom McClellan of McClellan Financial below:

 .@jessefelder Federal deficit is better explainer of gold price movements than those factors.
 If you think deficit going higher, own gold. pic.twitter.com/M1r71Gc2KG